alexpareto/blog/_posts/2020-09-13-choosing-tech-stack.markdown

 Some of my more recent favorites: Brex (Elixir/Postgres/React), Notion (Node/Postgres/React), Retool (Node/Postgres/React).

-If we have a tech stack that satisfies the above, we'll be in a great position to start shipping, iterating, and talking to customers.

 ---

 I'd love to hear thoughts on this, especially if others have useful guidelines that are missing.
 Shoot me an email (hey@alexpareto.com) or find me on Twitter @alexpareto.